MK316/S2024/DLTESOL/readme.md

 ## Course assignments

-🔵 Mini-Project #1: Digital Tool In-Class Activity Video
+🔵 Mini-Project #1: Digital Tool for In-Class Activity (A guide video)

 + Objective: In groups, students will create a 5-minute video clip that showcases how to integrate available digital tools into in-class activities.
 The goal is to share innovative methods for enhancing language learning through technology and to evaluate the technologies with which teachers are already familiar.
 + Requirements:
   + Select digital tools that are applicable to TESOL settings.
   + Design an in-class activity (one or two) that effectively incorporates the chosen digital tools.
+(How about we think about the activities traditionally done in language learning and consider how we can adapt them into classroom activities suitable for the digital age?)
-  + Produce a 5-minute video presenting the activity, highlighting its learning objectives, implementation steps, and expected outcomes.
+  + Produce a 5-minute video presenting (guiding) the activity, highlighting its learning objectives, implementation steps (if relevant), and expected outcomes (advantages/benefits).
-  + Present advantages/disadvantages/limitations
+  + Address advantages/disadvantages/limitations (if relevant)
+  + You'll be giving a presentation in class (Apr.2 or 9)

 🔵 Mini-project #2: Language Learning App Development
 + Objective: Groups will design language learning activities and then use Python to code and develop a functional language learning application based on these activities.